STupidProductions/HoI4-Syntax/README.md

 <sup>[Full changelog](https://github.com/STupidLord/stupidlord.hoi4-syntax/blob/master/CHANGELOG.md)</sup>

-### 1.2.1

-Minor fixes to fix comments and some other things

 ### 1.3.0

 Added coloring for `.yml` loc files after being pestered by my lead dev and another dev for the mod I work on.